Trends in tax over nearly 50 years

 - Between 1965 and 1975, the tax burden in the OECD area increased by 3.8 percentage points (Chart B).
 Until the first oil shock (1973 to 1974), strong, almost uninterrupted income growth enabled tax levels to rise in all OECD countries.
 In part, tax levels rose automatically through the effect of fiscal drag on personal income tax schedules.

-- Between 1995 and 2000, the average OECD tax to GDP ratio rose to its highest recorded level of 34.3%.
+- Between 1995 and 2000 the average OECD tax to GDP ratio rose to 34.2%, its highest recorded level at that time.
 It fell back slightly between 2001 and 2004, but then rose again between 2005 and 2007 before falling back following the crisis.
-Taking these changes together the average tax level in the OECD area increased by 0.1 percentage points between 1995 and 2012.
+Taking these changes together the average tax level in the OECD area increased by 0.6 percentage points between 1995 and 2013.
 (Chart E)

 Back to the Revenue Statistics homepage